 To download and run Git in your Lambda function during its execution:

 git-2.14.5-1.60.amzn1.x86_64.rpmpackage, verify its signature and extract the files from this package to

 For example, if you invoke your Lambda function in the

-US East (N. Virginia)region, execute in this function the following commands:
+US East (N. Virginia)region, execute in this function the following sequence of commands:

 - Run the Git client as follows:

 cd /tmp/git-2.14.5 && \ HOME=/var/task \ GIT_TEMPLATE_DIR=/tmp/git-2.14.5/usr/share/git-core/templates \ GIT_EXEC_PATH=/tmp/git-2.14.5/usr/libexec/git-core \ /tmp/git-2.14.5/usr/bin/git --version

 - For the Python implementation of this procedure, see Appendix A, How to Clone a Git Repository in a Lambda Function (Python).

 Appendix A, How to Clone a Git Repository in a Lambda Function (Python)